Food Business Owner Fixing a Zero Food Hygiene Rating To The Door

 Hygiene Emergency Prohibition Notice Or Voluntary Closure

-When can the EHO shut your business down?
+''Can an EHO shut your business down?''

+The answer is yes.
 Where there is an imminent risk of injury to health, the law allows EHOs to act quickly to protect public health.
 The officer can issue a Hygiene Emergency Prohibition Notice (HEPN), forcing a business to close immediately where the health risk condition exists.
 The classic example is a pest infestation or severe structural issues.

 In this case, the officer had offered voluntary closure as an alternative to the formal service of a HEPN.
 Although this spared the business owner the embarrassment of a closure notice fixed to the front door of the premises, the underlying problem was just as serious.
-And the legal consequences were just as real.
+And the legal consequences are just as real.

 It's important to understand a few key points about voluntary closure